Petascale Retrieval

 Projects

 *Project Gutenberg, the premier source on the Internet for free literature.
-I'm Director & CEO (working as a volunteer) of the Project Gutenberg Literary Archive Foundation.
+I volunteer as Director & CEO of the Project Gutenberg Literary Archive Foundation.

 Who is this Guy?

-Alaskan.
-Wife Ilana and I moved to Alaska in 2003.
-We both work at the University of Alaska Fairbanks, she in Rasmussen Library, me at the *Arctic Region Supercomputing Center.
+Alaskan ex-pat.
+Ilana and I moved to Alaska in 2003.
+We both worked at the University of Alaska Fairbanks, she in Rasmussen Library, me at the Arctic Region Supercomputing Center, which has since closd.
+I departed UAF in February, 2014 for a position in Thuwal, Saudia Arabia, at the KAUST Supercomputing Laboratory, before moving to Canada in 2015.

 Musher.
-We have *rather a few dogs, for dog sledding on the trails around our home in Two Rivers, Alaska, the finest mushing on earth.
+We have *rather a few dogs, and you could see us dog sledding on the trails around our home in Two Rivers, Alaska, the finest mushing on earth.
+These days we are near Whitehorse, Yukon where winters are long and trails are abundant.

-Vegan & Pacifist.
-I'm against all war.
-Against eating or exploiting animals.
+Vegan.
+I’m against eating or exploiting animals.
+No, mushing and other dog sports are not exploiting!
 People ask me why I'm vegan.
-Here are reasons why I am a vegan.
-In favor of social reform that creates opportunity for people, with literacy a key part of creating opportunity.
-Visit Yahoo's Vegan pages; the Vegan FAQ (one of several) is especially informative.
-Don't be duped by the billions of dollars spent by meat industry every year to make you think meat has benefits.
-For a great case in point, read all about McDonalds in mcspotlight.org.
-Don't worry about being alone - take a look at this list of famous vegetarians & vegans.
+Here are reasons *why I am a vegan.
+I'm in favor of social reform that creates opportunity for people, with literacy a key part of creating opportunity.
+Visit the Vegan FAQ (one of several) for more information and links.
+Don't be duped by the billions of dollars spent by the meat industry every year to make you think meat has benefits.
+For a great case in point, read all about McDonalds in mcspotlight.org from 2003.
+Don't worry about being alone - take a look at this list of famous vegans.

 More than war, racism or even imperialism, the global economy depends on the exploitation of non-human life. [...]
 The modern death culture cannot tolerate a philosophy that values life over wealth and power.
 "Peter," in EF!J Eostar 2006 p.
 19.